 I wanted it to be a collective story, a robust resource.
 I wanted it to be a place of varied experiences, challenges, and triumphs.
 I wanted it to tell stories of spouses, children, and even the extended family willing to be part of the conversation.

-So, I’ve begun to see content curator as the perfect way to describe me.
 I know I don’t have all the answers.
 I know I haven’t had all the experiences.
 I know my path is just one version of this journey.
-But I also know that there are hundreds of women like me, with stories to tell, insights to share, and hope to build.
+But I also know that there are hundreds of women like me, with stories to tell, insights to share.

 And so, I will continue to write, because it’s my favorite way to move through my day.
-I will to curate as well, adding bloggers and writers to the conversation, to the journey.
+I will curate as well, adding bloggers and writers to the conversation, to the journey.
 I look forward to you joining me.

 Want to be a Pride & Grit contributor?
 Find out how, here.